muazhussain/Tic-Tac-Toe/README.md

 This program is a game program, Tic-Tac-Toe.
 Most of us have played this game in our leisure time, and I have made a C++ program on it.
 This program uses a board to control players in each turn players enter a number and choose a move.
 This program assumes that player one always moves first and uses X's.
 Player two moves at the second position and uses O's.

+Program Structure:

-Program Structure:The program consists of four steps
+The program consists of four steps:

 * Get input of two players name
 * Display board